How to Reduce Face Mask Pollution

 While cutting the ear loops of face masks is a crucial step in minimising harm to wildlife, it’s essential to consider the bigger picture.

-We should also be promoting responsible mask disposal habits and raising awareness of the issue among friends, family, and our broader communities.
+We should also be promoting responsible disposal habits and raising awareness of the issue among friends, family, and our broader communities.
 Here are some ways you can help:

 1. Share information on the dangers of mask pollution and the importance of cutting mask strings on your social media platforms.